-This interdisciplinary, collaborative project brings together colleagues from the Institute of Education who are experts in promoting good teaching practices and have a strong portfolio in research on the barriers to learning for disabled students; with colleagues from the Department of Computer Science with programming expertise in online learning.
+This interdisciplinary, collaborative project brings together colleagues from the Institute of Education who are experts in promoting good teaching practices and have a strong portfolio in research on the barriers to learning for disabled students, with colleagues from the Department of Computer Science with programming expertise in online learning.
 They will be joined by CEOs from two Deaf charities who together with a user group will ensure the project is well grounded in users’ experiences.
-The Institute of Education is well known for its research in language and literacy with current research in reading, vocabulary acquisition, bilingualism and English as an additional language (EAL).
+The Institute of Education is well known for its research in language and literacy with current research in reading, vocabulary acquisition, bilingualism and English as a Second or Additional Language.

-Although our prime focus is on deaf learners, research suggests that other students with literacy and language difficulties also benefit from subtitling and visual materials.
-These include dyslexic students and those with EAL and therefore there is much also to be gained for examining how these other two groups benefit.
+Although our prime focus is on Deaf and Hard of Hearing (DHH) learners, research suggests that other students with literacy and language difficulties also benefit from subtitling and visual materials.
+These include those who are neurodiverse, particularly those with dyslexia (DYS), and those who speak English as a Second or Other Language (L2) and therefore there is much also to be gained from examining how these other two groups benefit.